Riverscapes/gcd/docs/acknowledgements.md

 ## Funding

-We are grateful to generous grant support from multiple US and UK Federal Agencies and private companies who funded the professional software development of GCD.
-Without their support, this free software would not exist.
+We are grateful to the generous grant support from multiple US and UK federal agencies as well as  private companies that have funded the professional software development of GCD.
+Without their support this free software would not exist.

 ### GCD 7 Development